-The directors have carried out a review of the effectiveness of the risk management and internal controls as they have operated throughout the year and up to the date of approval of the Annual Report and Financial Statements.
+The Board has carried out a review of the effectiveness of the risk management and internal controls as they have operated throughout the year and up to the date of approval of the Annual Report and Financial Statements.
+There were no matters arising from this review that required further investigation and no significant failings or weaknesses were identified.